-The ultimate goal is to return to play, or function, in the shortest possible time or to achieve a standard of performance that is either equal to, or greater, than that which existed pre-injury.
+The ultimate goal is to return to play, or function, in the shortest possible time or to achieve a standard of performance that is either equal to, or greater, than existed pre-injury.

-The ‘art’ of rehabilitation is in using knowledge of tissue healing + recovery to create a programme that takes account of the needs + goals of the injured person, the type + severity of the injury, the social, psychological, physical and environmental resources available to the person.
-It is successfully managing these that will provide the best possible outcome.
+The ‘art’ of rehabilitation is using knowledge of tissue healing + recovery to create a programme that takes account of the goals of the injured person, the type + severity of the injury, the social, psychological, physical and environmental resources available to the person.
+It is by successfully managing these that the best possible outcome is achieved.

-The lifestyle factors / demands on an individuals, their self confidence, motivation + fears must be considered when creating a personalised programme for them.
+The lifestyle factors / demands on an individuals, their self confidence, motivation + fears will impact on the creation of a personalised programme.

 Precise, clear guidance must be provided with appropriate monitoring and correction as necessary.

-Rehab can start immediately an injury occurs and may continue long after the person has returned to sport / normal daily life – with maintenance exercises!
+Rehab can start immediately an injury occurs and may continue long after the person has returned to sport / normal daily life!

 Components of a Rehabilitation Programme may include;

-In rehab we try to keep pain symptoms bearable – too much pain + you reduce the exercise load.
-If little is felt during or after a session then it is safe to progress the intensity / duration / resistance at the next training session.
+In rehab we try to keep pain bearable – too much pain + you reduce the exercise load and if little or none is felt then it is safe to progress the intensity / duration / resistance of the session.